-On the boundary, Turner is visibly explosive.
-He can easily turn and run with receivers, accelerating upfield quickly, and shows excellent accelerative capacity when flipping upfield in press bail.
-The Michigan CB gears up very quickly out of transitions, and quickly reaches his top speed.
-Additionally, Turner flashes superb initial burst when closing downhill on screens, and he accelerates very quickly when he’s able to open up his strides.
+On the boundary, Turner is incredibly explosive.
+He can easily turn and run with receivers, accelerating upfield quickly, and shows excellent accelerative capacity when flipping upfield in press-bail.
+The Michigan CB gears up instantly out of transitions with quick strides, and he flashes superb initial burst when closing on screens.
+Not only does Turner have an overwhelming top speed, but he also reaches that top speed very quickly.

-Turner doesn’t always play to his reported 4.28 40-yard dash, but speed is a definite strength on tape.
-He has more than enough long speed to carry receivers upfield and avoid being stacked.
-His recovery speed also shows up when clamping down on in-breaking routes and comebacks, or when he loses a step off the line.
+Turner doesn’t always play to his 4.26 40-yard dash, but speed is a definite strength on tape — deserving of the elite moniker.
+Turner routinely runs with receivers upfield, and he’s almost impossible to stack when he times his transitions effectively.
+His recovery speed also shows up when clamping down on in-breaking routes and comebacks or when he loses a step off the line.

 Past his speed and explosiveness, Turner’s short-area athleticism is what truly completes his physical profile.
 The Michigan CB has the hip fluidity to stack direction changes and doesn’t get tied up after initial transitions.
 He plays fairly low in his stance and can pivot around effortlessly.
 Going further, he has a smooth backpedal and can easily turn outside without losing speed.
 Most notably, Turner has shown to sink his hips and swivel around on 90-degree transitions with ease, carrying acceleration through transitions.